 ROSEN, A TOP RANKED LAW FIRM, Encourages Medical Properties Trust, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – MPW

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Medical Properties Trust, Inc. (“MPT”) (NYSE: MPW) between March 1, 2022 and February 22, 2023, both dates inclusive (the “Class Period”), of the important June 12, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Medical Properties Trust, Inc. ("MPT") MPW between March 1, 2022 and February 22, 2023, both dates inclusive (the "Class Period"), of the important June 12, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased MPT securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.